surendra-dire/Prometheus-Grafana/3. Installation and Configuration/Readme.md

 docker run --name prometheus -d -p 9090:9090 prom/prometheus

 ### Helm charts
 Helm is a package manager for Kubernetes applications, and Helm charts are the packages containing the manifest files.
 Helm simplifies the deployment and management of applications within a Kubernetes cluster.
 To install Prometheus, the Kubernetes (K8s) cluster should be up and running, and Helm should be installed.

+**Prometheus**

 ```
 #Install Helm